Inclusion in Linguistics and Decolonizing Linguistics

 - Contributions that present models for community partnerships as a means of broadening and aligning inclusion research, teaching, and advocacy work in linguistics.

-The second edited volume, Decolonizing Linguistics, will focus on the methodologies and practices of linguistic researchers and other professionals.
-Contributions are invited on the following and related themes:
+The second edited volume, Decolonizing Linguistics, focuses on the methodologies and practices of linguistic researchers and other professionals.
+Contributions were invited on the following and related themes:

 - Contributions that present models for decolonizing linguistic research, with a focus on community-centered participatory action research;